-The future of our built environment depends on an understanding and appreciation of its contribution to the quality of our lives.
+The future of our built environment and our planet depends on an understanding and appreciation of how architecture contributes to a sustainable future and the quality of our lives.

-We believe every Michigan child and student should have access to the best architecture educational resources available, whether they aspire to be an architect, or just love buildings.
+We believe every Michigan child and student should have access to the best architecture and sustainability educational resources available, whether they aspire to be an architect, love buildings, or just want to save the planet.

 Architecture: it's Elementary!